Corey Bailey

 I have glued (vary carefully) broken 78's and then used a crayon to smooth out

-Your work surface should be flat and the disc should be placed on a material
+Your work surface should be completely flat and the disc should be placed on a

-that is impervious to the glue.
-Use as little glue as possible.
+material that is impervious to the glue (if you are using it).

-over.
 You don't have to apply glue the entire broken piece(s).
-Just enough to hold
+Just enough to hold the

 I prefer something more viscous that provides a little more setting time because